-5.10 Securing equipment and facilities and additional support
+5.10 Securing equipment and facilities

 Regular assessment and monitoring of progress highlights those children that need extra support.
 Support plans are used to record what additional support is needed and for what reason.
 External services are contacted, as necessary to ensure that the correct equipment, facilities and support are being effectively used.
+For example, the Occupational Therapy service advise the school and support in acquiring equipment such as adapted seating and specialist scissors.